-8.1 Summary of Progress
+8.1 CONCLUSION

 In the span of the first semester our team has been able to get an operational prototype and complete much of the design work for our first fully custom revision.
 This includes the hardware schematic and much of the layout as well as the software architecture.